 In Italy and Spain, dubbing was also used during periods of dictatorship since it promoted “higher moral values” in dialogues.

-Dubbing is ten times more costly than subtitling because it requires hiring many professionals such as voiceover artists, directors, linguists, etc. However, it removes the often-distracting written text on the screen, making it easier for the viewer to focus on the video itself.
+Dubbing is ten times more costly than subtitling because it requires hiring many professionals such as voice over artists, directors, linguists, etc. However, it removes the often-distracting written text on the screen, making it easier for the viewer to focus on the video itself.

 What is localization?